Kintyre/ksconf/docs/source/cheatsheet.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Say you need to build a single TA containing all the index-time settings for your indexing tier.
-(Note:  Enterprise Security does something similar to this whenever they generate the indexer app.)
+(Note:  Enterprise Security does something similar when generating the indexer app.)

     .. code-block:: sh